Please note that this policy is out of date and is currently being updated. February 2023

 - Learner surveys

-- Use of Individual Learning Plan (ILP) by Tutor to monitor progress
+- Use of Individual Learning Plan (ILP) by teaching staff to monitor progress

-- Use of destination data and learner feedback to monitor progression routes.
+- Use of intended destination data and learner feedback to monitor progression routes.

 Self-assessment is a continuous process throughout the year culminating in a Self-assessment Report and Quality Improvement Plan.
 All staff are expected to contribute to this process as part of their role and through providing relevant reports and information gathered through the academic year.